netdata/netdata/packaging/building-native-packages-locally.md

 QEMU user-mode emulation.
 This requires a Linux kernel with binfmt\_misc support (all modern distributions provide this out of the box, but I’m not sure about WSL or Docker Desktop).

-The quick and easy way to do this is to run:
+The quick and easy way to do this is to run the following:

 ```bash
 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes